Who We Are, What Inspires Us & Where to Find Our Yarns

 A: We accept all major credit cards, Apple Pay, Google Pay and PayPal as methods of payment.

 Q: How soon can I expect my order to arrive?

 A: Please allow 1 to 2 weeks for us to dye and process your order before shipping it out.
 Shipping times on international orders vary according to destination.

 Q: What is your return policy?

 A: If you’d like a refund or exchange please contact us within 30 days of the purchase date.
-Yarn must still be in its original condition (in a hank and not unwound) in order for it to be eligible for a refund or exchange.
-Please send an email to firstname.lastname@example.org for instructions on where to send your yarn to.
-Please note that you will be responsible for paying for your own shipping costs for returning your item.
+Yarn must still be in its original condition (in a hank and not wound) in order for it to be eligible for a refund or exchange.
+Please note that you will be responsible for shipping costs.